 The following page provides information about the arts and art activities for children or adults.
-It’s easy to go online and look up art ideas.
 What is your school district doing to make the arts better for students?
 How much exposure to the arts do students in your public schools get daily, weekly, ever?

 Arts education includes drawing, painting, material arts, singing, playing a musical instrument, dance, and drama.

 I hope you can use this page to encourage your student to explore the arts.
-Many of the museum websites provide virtual tours.
+Some of the museum websites provide virtual tours.
 Other sites are a bit rusty but might provide ideas about how to improve art education in school or at home.

-Work to ensure that every school in your public school district provides a strong arts program.
-Students deserve to be able to take the arts in their schools.
-The arts can help them do better in school, even stay in school!
+Work to ensure that every school in every public school district provides a strong arts program.
+Students deserve to be able to experience the arts in their schools.
+The arts can help children and teens do better in school, enjoy school, even stay in school!
 The arts can also lead to a fulfilling career.

 Angie Villa Art & Education Angie is a certified art teacher, visual artist and musician.
 She taught elementary and middle school art.
 Angie blogs about the loss of the arts and problems relating in general to schools, but she also provides art ideas.
 Thank you, Angie Villa!